Cassie Buck, MS, CGC, Lecturer in Genetic Counseling

 After graduating from the Brandeis GC program in 1996, I have spent many years as a clinic-based prenatal genetic counselor in different settings throughout the Boston area.
 In addition to my full-time clinical genetic counseling position at South Shore Hospital, I teach Human Reproductive and Development Biology to 1st year GC students and Brandeis undergraduates.
 I am a member of NSGC and chairperson of the Genetic Counseling Special Interest Group for the International Society of Prenatal Diagnosis.
 Most recently, I was a featured presenter at their annual meeting in Berlin.

-Kate Kramer, PhD, CGC, Lecturer in Genetic Counseling
+Tom Mullen, PhD, Lecturer in Genetic Counseling

 Alice Noble, JD, MPH, Senior Lecturer in the Legal Studies Program and Adjunct Lecturer in The Heller School